Mentoring for Missions

 You are not alone on this journey

-Today men and women – in many ways ordinary, yet with faith and courage – leave home to become channels of blessing among countless people of the world.
-Some of those ‘ordinary heroes’ join Pioneers.
-Our goal is to proclaim the gospel, make disciples and plant churches among unreached peoples; groups who have not yet heard or understood the message of God’s love in Jesus Christ.
+Today men and women – in many ways ordinary, yet with faith and courage – leave home to become channels of blessing among countless peoples of the world.
+Some of these ‘ordinary heroes’ join Pioneers.
+Our goal is to proclaim the gospel, make disciples and plant churches among unreached peoples – groups who have not yet heard or understood the message of God’s love in Jesus Christ.
 Some people are go-ers.
 This is what mobilisation at Pioneers is all about.
-When God stirs hearts, our mission mentors come alongside inquirers to help join the dots as they discern their place and contribution in God’s mission to the world.
+When God stirs hearts, our mission mentors come alongside inquirers, in partnership with their churches, to help join the dots as they discern their place and contribution in God’s mission to the world.
 We strive to help go-ers go well.

 Is Pioneers perfect?
 Hardly!
 Does Pioneers have its weaknesses?
 You bet.
 Will it be easy?
 Experience tells me it won’t be.
 But if you connect with Pioneers, you are not alone on the journey.
 We are in this together: you, your church, family and friends, and Pioneers.
 Obedience is costly.
 Even dangerous.
 What will it take see Saudi Arabians and Kurds and Fulani and Sundanese worshipping around the throne of God someday, bowing to the holy and righteous King of kings?
 Bold men and women who hear the footsteps of God when He comes calling in their lives.

 Let’s go together.